 - Herbs and Spices – Parsley, fresh mint, black pepper, and kosher salt combine for a bold herbaceous taste.

-- Olive Oil – This acts as the dressing for this salad recipe, adding healthy fats and a savory flavor.
+- Olive Oil – This, combined with the lemon juice and zest, acts as the dressing for this salad recipe, adding healthy fats and a savory flavor.

-- Feta Cheese – Creamy, salty, and delicious, everything tastes better with feta cheese!
-Goat cheese would taste great, too, if preferred.
+- Feta Cheese – Creamy, salty, and delicious… everything tastes better with feta cheese!
+If possible, crumble it from the block for the freshest flavor, but store-bought crumbles will work in a pinch, too.
+Goat cheese would also taste great, if it’s what you have on hand!

-How to Make the Best Chickpea Cucumber Feta Salad
+How to Make this Quick Mediterranean Chickpea Feta Salad

 - Prepare.
-Dice the cucumber.
+Dice the cucumber and zest the lemon.
 Then, rinse and drain the chickpeas.

 - Combine.
 Add all of the ingredients to a large mixing bowl, and toss to combine.